theopfr/somo/README.md

 ```

 ### Option 4 - GitHub (Development Version):
-You can install the latest development version directly from the GitHub repository:
+*Warning:* This is the cutting-edge development version and may be unstable or contain incomplete features.
+You can install it via cargo directly from the GitHub repository.

 ```sh
 cargo install --git https://github.com/theopfr/somo
 ```

-*Warning:* This is the cutting-edge development version and may be unstable or contain incomplete features.
-Use this option only if you want to try the latest features even though they are not released yet.

 ---